10 Surprising Facts About Keith Haring

 Born on May 4, 1958 in Reading, Pennsylvania, Keith Haring is best known for his contributions to the New York City art scene in the 1980s.
 His graffiti-inspired artwork depicted simplified people, dogs, babies, hearts, and flying saucers.
-He often painted bold lines and bright colors to convey feelings of movement and radiance, and although he died 26 years ago at just 31 years old, his artwork and legacy live on.
-Here are 10 facts about Haring for his birthday.
+He often painted bold lines and bright colors to convey feelings of movement and radiance, and although he died in 1990 at just 31 years old, his artwork and legacy live on.
+Here are 10 things you might not have known about the artist, who would have turned 60 years old today.

 1. ALL HIS SIBLINGS’S NAMES ALSO STARTED WITH THE LETTER 'K.'